tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Bucket name in the format: `BucketName-APPID` uploadPart.bucket = "examplebucket-1250000000";

-// Object key, i.e. the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1" uploadPart.object = "exampleobject";
+// Object key, i.e., the full path of a COS object.
+If the object is in a directory, the path should be "dir1/object1". uploadPart.object = "exampleobject";
 uploadPart.partNumber = 1;